Shoemaker703/home_sales_analysis_project/README.md

 - Additional data preparation is done throughout the notebook as we built more models in order to improve performance.
 Notes pertaining to these additional preparations are included in the relevant sections below.
 - Geodata was added to the notebook by processing shapefiles downloaded from [King County GIS Open Data](https://gis-kingcounty.opendata.arcgis.com/) Each file consisted of point data for sites of interest in King County: medical centers, schools, police stations, and farmers markets; each type of site was selected for its appeal to prospective homebuyers.
 Using a custom function the nearest station, market, etc. for each house in the primary dataframe was discovered as well as its distance, in degrees, to the house.
 The file containing the function can be found [here](https://github.com/Shoemaker703/home_sales_analysis_project/blob/main/notebooks/Alex%20M/distance_function.py) and the workbook the processing was done in can be found [here](https://github.com/Shoemaker703/home_sales_analysis_project/blob/main/notebooks/Alex%20M/GIS_data.ipynb)

+- Inclduing this "missingno matrix" to demonstrate that there are no null values in our cleaned data set.
 <img src="./images/missingno.PNG">